CIDRAM/Docs/readme.en.md

 ##### "magnification" `[float]`
 - Font magnification.
 Default = 1.

+##### "custom_header" `[string]`
+- Inserted as HTML at the very beginning of all front-end pages.
+This could be useful in case you want to include a website logo, personalised header, scripts, or similar at all such pages.

+##### "custom_footer" `[string]`
+- Inserted as HTML at the very bottom of all front-end pages.
+This could be useful in case you want to include a legal notice, contact link, business information or similar at all such pages.

 ##### "remotes" `[string]`
 - A list of the addresses used by the updater to fetch component metadata.
 This may need to be adjusted when upgrading to a new major version, or when acquiring a new source for updates, but under normal circumstances should be left alone.